Dr. Zeinab Hosseinidoust – Faculty of Engineering

 Phages have been named the next “Trillion Dollar Idea In Biotech”.
 Bacteriophages, or phages for short, are viruses that target bacteria.
 If you want to learn more about phages, visit our lab website: https://www.hosseinidoustlab.com/resources

-I am a chemical and biomedical engineer.
-I have established my lab at McMaster University as one of the leading labs in the world in bacteriophage bioengineering, as recognized by a Canada Research Chair in Bacteriophage Bioengineering and an Early Researcher Award from the Government of Ontario.
+I am a chemical engineer turned bioengineer.
+My lab is recognized for research excellence by the Canada Research Chairs program and the Ontario Early Researcher Award and featured by pubic media around the globe.
 My research program is interdisciplinary and thus inherently collaborative.
 I am a core member of The Farncombe Institute for Digestive Health and an associate member at the Michael DeGroote Institute for Infectious Disease Research, the School of Biomedical Engineering, and the Center for Protective Equipment and Material (CEPEM), as well as the Brockhouse Institute for Materials Research.
 My lab Alumni are leadig innovation in academia as well as the pharmaceutical and healthcare sectors.

 • PDF, Max Planck Institute for Intelligent systems, Germany